LODSContent/ACPGuidance/ACPCreationProcess.md

 -   For all other resources, it is acceptable to allow any resource to be created under the parent node.
 For example, consider a lab that uses the both Microsoft,Network/networkinterfaces and Microsoft.Network/networkSecurityGroups resources.
 You do not have to explicitly allow both Microsoft.Network/networkinterfaces and Microsoft.Network/networkSecurityGroups.
 You can simply allow all resources to be created under Microsft.Network node.

 -  If possible, you should try to restrict resources by SKU, family, tier, and/or capacity if there is a risk of a significant impact (cost) if a user chooses a more expensive SKU than required by the lab.

+    >NOTE: Restricting resources by SKU, family, tier, and capacity is particularly important for SQL Server instances, which can be associated with significant costs if users are allowed to choose whatever any kind of performance-related values they want.
+Please see below for guidance on how to restrict SQL Server resources.

 - Use only one ACP per resource group.
 Multiple ACPs per resource group add unnecessary complications and can have unintended consequences.
 Keep it simple and limit the number of ACPs.